lzytitan494/Self-Improving-SQL-Agent-/README.md

-# Self-Improving-SQL-Agent-
-A pipeline for making robust text-to-SQL agent for your own database.
 # Self-Improving SQL Agent

 This project aims to create a self-improving SQL agent that learns from its mistakes and improves its accuracy in generating SQL queries from natural language user requests.